Call 24/7 For Treatment

 Call (877) 855-0765 for 24/7 help with treatment.

-Learn MoreResidential Treatment Services Of Alamance Inc is a methadone treatment facility in Alamance County, North Carolina.
-It is situated at 136 Hall Avenue, 27217 zip.
-Residential Treatment Services Of Alamance Inc provides long-term residential treatment, full residential treatment and residential detoxification.
-Other than methadone treatment, Residential Treatment Services Of Alamance Inc offers substance use education, individual counseling and group counseling.
+Learn MoreResidential Treatment Services Of Alamance Inc is a methadone clinic in Alamance County, NC.
+It is located at 136 Hall Avenue, 27217 zip.
+Residential Treatment Services Of Alamance Inc provides residential detoxification, long-term residential treatment and full residential treatment.
+Other than methadone treatment, Residential Treatment Services Of Alamance Inc offers substance use education, group counseling and employment counseling or training.
 Residential Treatment Services Of Alamance Inc provides medication assisted treatment to women and men.

 Learn MoreTreatment at a suboxone clinic in Alamance County is often similar to the treatment received at a methadone clinic.
 Both of the medication assisted treatment options work by reducing narcotic and opioid cravings for those who are addicted.
 A big difference between suboxone and methadone is that suboxone can be prescribed by doctors, while methadone treatment needs to be received at a clinic.